This is Post 17 in the ‘Meditation Guidance’ series. Summaries of the other articles in this series can be found here.

 The deepening relationship between the Mental Body and Consciousness, that this enhanced understanding of the hara centre brings, serves as a protection against falling into identification with psychological parts, and from taking the points of view of our psychological parts as our own points of view.
 This capacity for reflection shows itself not only in our thoughts and communication, but also in a bodily-felt way.
 For more on this foundational idea of psychological parts, please see my previous post that briefly explores this theme – here.

 Because of the close relationship of the Mental Body with the Physical Body, and the other subtle bodies, the energetic alignment of the Mental Body with Consciousness is experienced as enhanced vitality and well-being.
-In time, the Mental Body becomes more still, calm and peaceful – reflecting the nature of Consciousness.
+In time, the Mental Body becomes more still, calm and peaceful – reflecting the nature of the primordial space of Consciousness.
 In future posts I shall be talking about the very important and mutually supportive polar relationship between the Mental Body and the Emotional Body – the east-west axis of the mandala.

 Being with – the Brahmavihāras as Relational Principles